Archanciel/audio_download_extract/README.md

 22 minutes 44 seconds to the end will be suppressed (meaning of the **s** - **suppress** letter).
 Only one audio file will remain, without the suppressed parts.*

+## Additional functionalities

+### Editing an mp3 file
+In case an extracted portion needs to be further trimmed, the utility can be

 ## Required libraries
 - pytube3